fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 The nav+fn layer has an inverted-T arrow key cluster in the home position of the right hand.
 Home and End keys are left and right of the Up key.
 PageUp/Down are on the inner index-finger column, where there are no mod-taps affecting key-repeat.
 Like on a normal keyboard, the arrow keys can be used one-handed.

-The left home row has Esc, Tab, Backspace, Delete, Insert, with Backspace and Delete on the strongest fingers.
+The left home row has Esc, Insert, Backspace, Delete, Enter, with Backspace and Delete on the strongest fingers.
+Enter is a little harder to reach on the inner column to avoid hitting it accidentally.

 The F-keys are arranged in groups of four: F1-F4 in top-left, F5-F8 in bottom-left, F9-F12 in bottom-right.
 The remaing spots are filled up with PrintScreen, ScrollLock, and media volume control.